-By Theresa Harding
+By Theresa Harding (Updated 5/13/19)

 Whether it’s low fat, low carb, low GI – most of us have tried, and failed, to lose weight at some point.
-Some of the weight gain problems could be much more deep-rooted – a multiple food sensitivity.
+Some of the weight gain problems could be much more deep-rooted – multiple food sensitivities.
 According to medical estimates, food sensitivities affect 75% of the population, having a profound impact on their health and weight.

 Multiple food sensitivities can damage the gut lining.
 Damage to the gut can lead to a leaky gut, allowing food particles to be exposed to the gut’s immune system.
 This then triggers a system-wide immune response, leading to inflammation all over the body and producing obesity by increasing insulin resistance.

 Food sensitivities, also referred to as food allergies or food reactions can result in digestive disturbances such as gas, belching or bloating after meals.
-But they can also cause symptoms not related to the digestive system including headaches (including a migraine), joint pain, arthritis, hyperactivity, skin rashes, asthma, dry cough, wheezing, diarrhea, kidney damage and elevated liver enzymes.
+They can also cause symptoms not related to the digestive system including headaches (including a migraine), joint pain, arthritis, hyperactivity, skin rashes, asthma, dry cough, wheezing, diarrhea, kidney damage, and elevated liver enzymes.

 These are the top foods to which people are sensitive.
 Some of the common food sensitivities are;

-There are also common reasons why most people suffer from multiple food sensitivities.
+There are also common reasons why most people suffer from multiple food intolerances.
 The reasons are related to too much of one food, Leaky gut syndrome, Deficiency of Probiotics, over-worked immune system, and Genetics.

 If you are overweight and can’t seem to lose that last ten pounds, multiple food sensitivities are likely part of the problem.
 They are the cause of inflammation, which is the underlying cause of weight gain.
 You can lose a significant amount of weight just by eliminating foods from your diet which you are sensitive.

 It is also recommended to short-term, eliminate dairy and gluten because, both dairy (milk, cheese, butter, and yogurt) and gluten (found in wheat, barley, rye, some oats, spelled, triticale, and kamut) are linked to insulin resistance and, therefore, weight gain.
-Temporarily cutting them out of the diet, allows the inflamed gut to heal.
+Temporarily cutting them out of your diet, allows the inflamed gut to heal.
 This one move may be the single most important thing you can do to lose weight.

 Have you tried the food elimination process to identify what foods you’re sensitive to?
 Please share.